hyperspy/hyperspy/doc/user_guide/eds.rst

    :align:   center
    :width:   280

-   Axis properties window.
+   Axis properties window

-Related method
+Copying spectrum calibration
 ^^^^^^^^^^^^^^

-All the above parameters can be copy from one spectrum (for example exported from one pixel) to another one with the :py:meth:`~._signals.eds_tem.EDSTEMSpectrum.get_calibration_from` method.
+All of the above parameters can be copied from one spectrum to another with the :py:meth:`~._signals.eds_tem.EDSTEMSpectrum.get_calibration_from` method.